Projective resolutions of simple modules and Hochschild cohomology for incidence algebras: Introduction

 \section{Introduction}

-In the investigation of (co)homological properties of finite dimensional algebras, projective resolutions are central.
-Efficient, algorithmic calculations of minimal projective resolutions have both theoretical and computational implications.

-We present here an efficient algorithm yielding minimal projective resolutions of the simple modules for a finite dimensional incidence algebra $\Lambda$ -- Theorem \ref{projectiveresolution}.
+When $\Lambda$ is a finite dimensional algebra, a projective resolution of a finitely generated $\Lambda$-module is \emph{minimal} if each map of the resolution, with codomain restricted to the kernel of the previous one, is a projective cover \cite[Definition I.5.7(b)]{ASS06}.
+We present here a practical algorithm yielding minimal projective resolutions of the simple modules for a finite dimensional incidence algebra $\Lambda$ (see the first paragraph of Section \ref{section construction of resolution} for the formal definition) -- Theorem \ref{projectiveresolution}.
 The computations require only very basic and computationally efficient operations in linear algebra: calculations of kernels of linear maps, intersections and sums of subspaces, and the calculation of bases for complements of subspaces.
-An algorithm due to Bongartz and Butler (\cite{B83}, cf.\ \cite[Proposition 3.5]{C89}) calculates projective resolutions in the same circumstances, but they are rarely minimal and the computation is more cumbersome, working with ideals of $\Lambda$ rather than just linear algebra.
+An algorithm due to Bongartz and Butler (\cite{B83}, cf.\ \cite[Proposition 3.5]{C89}) calculates projective resolutions in the same circumstances, but they are not necessarily minimal and the computation is more cumbersome, working with ideals of $\Lambda$ rather than just linear algebra.

-Our algorithm can be used to calculate the dimension of the groups $\Ext^i_{\Lambda}(S,T)$, where $S,T$ are simple $\Lambda$-modules -- Proposition \ref{extgroups}.

-A result of Cibils \cite[Proposition 2.1]{C89} relates the Hochschild cohomology groups $\HH^i(\Lambda, \Lambda)$ of $\Lambda$ with Ext groups between two simple modules for a related incidence algebra $\Lambda^*$, and hence (via Proposition \ref{extgroups}) the algorithm also gives an efficient way to calculate $\HH^i(\Lambda, \Lambda)$ -- Theorem \ref{hochschildcohomology}.
+Our algorithm can be used to calculate the groups $\Ext^i_{\Lambda}(S,T)$, where $S,T$ are simple $\Lambda$-modules -- Proposition \ref{extgroups}.
+The main application of this fact comes via a result of Cibils \cite[Proposition 2.1]{C89} that gives the Hochschild cohomology groups $\HH^i(\Lambda, \Lambda)$ of $\Lambda$ in terms of Ext groups between two simple modules for a related incidence algebra $\Lambda^*$, and hence (via Proposition \ref{extgroups}) the algorithm gives a practical way to calculate the Hochschild cohomology groups of an incidence algebra -- Theorem \ref{hochschildcohomology}.
+The computation of Hochschild cohomology groups of incidence algebras has been considered in the literature \cite{GS83, C89, H89, IZ90, GR01}.
+For instance, \cite{GS83} explains how these groups can be calculated as the cohomology groups of simplicial complexes, while in \cite{GR01}, explicit formulas for the Hochschild cohomology groups of important particular classes of incidence algebras are given.
+However, there is to our knowledge no simple, practical algorithm available to calculate the Hochschild cohomology groups of an arbitrary finite dimensional incidence algebra, as given by Theorem \ref{hochschildcohomology}.